andrew-1/toy-sonos-web-controller/README.md

 [SoCo](http://docs.python-soco.com/) is used to control the speaker.

+[React](https://create-react-app.dev/) is used for the front end.

-Websockets and javascript are used to keep the page updated when there are changes to the system.
+Websockets are used to keep the page updated when there are changes to the system.